packetalien/panServiceNowSkillet/README.md

 Server Profile and or operational creation of said profile.

 #### Usage
-This skillet is designed to implement one of two pre-defined payloads in PanOS.
-A Panorama version is in development.
-Select from the pull down menu in the skillet for one of the two pre-defined payloads.

-There are no trigger actions in this skillet, those should be customized to your specific environment.
+This skillet is designed to implement an HTTP logger that sends messages to a ServiceNow instance.
+It currently configures everything except the pre-defined payload itself, an issue with that is being researched.
+Once the object is created, you will need to select the pre-defined format.

 Please see the [PanOS Admin Guide](https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-admin.html) for more details.